watson/ci-info/README.md

 ### `ci.name`

-A string.
-Will contain the name of the CI server the code is running on.
+Returns a string containing name of the CI server the code is running on.
-If not CI server is detected, it will be `null`.
+If CI server is not detected, it returns `null`.

 Don't depend on the value of this string not to change for a specific vendor.
 If you find your self writing `ci.name === 'Travis CI'`, you